 The Fund is authorized under its investment policy to participate in securities lending programs through State Street Bank and Trust Company (State Street) under which, for an agreed-upon fee, investments owned by the Fund are loaned to a borrowing financial institution.
 Under this agreement, when the loan closes, the borrowed securities are returned to the Fund and the collateral is returned to the borrower.
-During the fiscal year, State Street lent, on behalf of the Fund, certain US Equity securities of the Fund held by State Street as custodian and received cash or other collateral including securities issued or guaranteed by the United States government.
+During the fiscal year, State Street lent, on behalf of the Fund, certain US Equity securities of the Fund held by State Street as custodian and received cash or other collateral including securities issued or guaranteed by the United States government (USD collateral).
 State Street does not have the ability to pledge or sell collateral securities delivered absent a borrower default.
-The lending agreement requires securities to be collateralized by cash, US government securities or irrevocable letters of credit with a total market value of at least 100% of the market value of the loaned securities.